-Unlike so many other nine-speed automatics we've tested, GM's unit is more friend than foe, holding low gears when needed and kicking down multiple gears with little delay.
+Unlike so many other nine-speed automatic transmissions we've tested, GM's unit is more friend than foe, holding low gears when needed and kicking down multiple gears with little delay.
 Indeed, GM estimates the combo hits 60 mph in a brisk 6.5 seconds or so.
 That's on par with the old V-6, as is the new car's 3,500-pound maximum towing capacity.
-The 1.5-liter Equinox gets to 60 mph in the high 8-second range, officials said.
+The 1.5-liter Chevrolet Equinox gets to 60 mph in the high 8-second range, officials said.

-Despite its weight loss, the Equinox maintains much of the refinement that distinguished the outgoing model.
+Despite its weight loss, the new Equinox maintains much of the refinement that distinguished the outgoing model.
 Wind and road noise are remarkably low, even over concrete patches.
-Our test cars (some with 18-inch wheels, others with 19s) exhibited some turbulence over undulating stretches of highway, but the Equinox's chassis is otherwise unfazed by rough pavement, with controlled — albeit firm — shock absorption and infrequent harshness.
+Our test cars (some with 18-inch wheels, others with 19s) exhibited some turbulence over undulating stretches of highway, but the Chevrolet Equinox's chassis is otherwise unfazed by rough pavement, with controlled — albeit firm — shock absorption and infrequent harshness.
 You can also get 17-inch wheels with higher-sidewall tires, which should theoretically soften things up more.

-The Equinox is not, however, fun to drive.
+The Chevrolet Equinox is not, however, fun to drive.
 Chevy has improved on the old model's spongy brakes and excessive body roll, but the steering remains too soupy for any curvy-road thrills.
 A vague, slow-ratio process is required to point the SUV in new directions, and feedback doesn't improve much through long sweeping turns.
 For sheer driving fun, the Ford Escape and Mazda CX-5 are still kings of the hill.